ipfs-inactive/blog/content/post/053-js-ipfs-0.37.md

 ## ✨ Web UI with revamped Files & Peers

-The new Web UI 2.5 version got a whole new life.
-We have introduced a new help system designed for new users, with explanations on each section.
+The Web UI got a whole new lease of life in version 2.5!

+We've introduced a help system designed for new users, with explanations for each section.

 The Peers page now allows you to connect to a specific peer via 'Add Connection'.
 We also have a revamped peers table with sorting, identicons for each peer, a simplified location, a new protocol & transport column and latency!